pollardd/pi-Calculation/README.md

 Run install.sh to build and install dependencies plus copy the executable to /usr/bin/local.

 Power Monitoring Permissions
-<TODO> Power monitoring is currently unstable and disabled.
+&lt;TODO&gt; Power monitoring is currently unstable and disabled.
-The fix described below work for me for a while then stopped working.
+The fix described below worked for me for a while then stopped working.

     By default on Debian you need to have root permissions (sudo) to access the directory structure where the power usage information is stored otherwise you will see an error message something like this.
     Error: Unable to open energy file at /sys/class/powercap/intel-rapl/intel-rapl:0/energy_uj The fix is a little obscure and ChatGPT described it as "A bit of an unsupported hack".
     It works, so here it is so you can decide it you use it or not.

     1. Create a config file
     sudo nano /etc/tmpfiles.d/intel-rapl.conf

     2. Add these lines to make the energy_uj files world-readable. f /sys/class/powercap/intel-rapl:0/energy_uj 0644 root root -
     f /sys/class/powercap/intel-rapl:0:0/energy_uj 0644 root root -
     f /sys/class/powercap/intel-rapl:0:1/energy_uj 0644 root root -
     f /sys/class/powercap/intel-rapl:0:2/energy_uj 0644 root root -

     3. Immediately apply the new config (or simply reboot) sudo systemd-tmpfiles --create /etc/tmpfiles.d/intel-rapl.conf

 Building on Mac